Kaushik-Puttaswamy/Real-Time_Data_Streaming_Project/README.md

 This command will build and start the Docker containers defined in docker-compose.yml.

-To display information about all containers managed by Docker Compose:
+Command to display information about all containers managed by Docker Compose:

 ```docker-compose ps -a```